enemyrr/wispr/README.md

    - Set your API key in VSCode settings under `wispr.openaiApiKey`
    - Ensure your API key has access to Whisper API

-2. **"Microphone access denied"**
+2. **"Voice recording requires running VSCode in a browser"**
-   - Grant microphone permissions in your browser (for VSCode Web)
+   - Use VSCode Web (vscode.dev) for best recording support
-   - Check system microphone permissions (for desktop VSCode)
+   - Grant microphone permissions when prompted

 3. **"Network error"**
    - Check your internet connection